|Some freighters can carry as many as 18,000 20 foot containers. This freighter was being guided through the Panama Canal at the Miraflores locks.|

 |The opening of the gates to the locks.|

 We won’t have a lot of time when we all have to be back onboard by 2:00 pm for an early “set sail.”
 We’ll be back tomorrow with what we’ve discovered.
-This cruise, as most, provides us both with a high level of socialization and memorable times together.
-We continue to be grateful for each and every day.
+This cruise, like most, provides us both with a high level of socialization and memorable times together.
+We continue to be grateful for every day.

 May you have a memorable day!